Oskar-Gudmundur-Kristinsson/vevf2-2022-verkefni1/README.md

 ---so I made a jank dist-gen script that starts the server gets all the pages and writes them to ./dist (and fixes the links).
 I tried to set it up so that netlify would automatically run it when changes are commited but I get access denided (I guess they dont want people running random scripts on there machines or I did something horably wrong)---

-So I made an amazing script that worked perfectly the first time set it up with netlify to run when the repo is updated.
+So I made an amazing script that worked perfectly the first time AND set it up with netlify to run when the repo is updated.

 npm install